andrewthomas9/andrewthomas9/README.md

 I specialize in both front-end and back-end development, using modern technologies to deliver seamless user experiences.
 With a strong foundation in web technologies, I thrive on challenges and continuous learning.

 - 🔭 I’m currently working on [your current project or technology].
-- 🌱 I’m learning about [new technology or concept].
+- 🌱 I’m learning about Solana.
 - 👯 I’m looking to collaborate on [specific type of projects].
-- 💬 Ask me about [your areas of expertise].
+- 💬 Ask me about Next.js and React.js.
-- 📫 How to reach me: [your email or LinkedIn].
+- 📫 How to reach me: robertwalkerlee93@gmail.com.

 ---